ajpung/raven/docs/developer-guide.md

 are available for one reason or another.
 For instance, NOAA does not provide international weather, while other APIs -- though noted in the Issues -- are too janky to use in a reliable manner.

+Specific APIs that have been developed and *not* included in the analysis include Ambee, Meteomatics, and Synoptic Data.